 - Easy access via rail, tram and bus

-- State-of-the-art learning hub
+- Access to a state-of-the-art learning hub

-- Vibrant and diverse student community
+- A vibrant and diverse student community

 - Dedicated student spaces